 3. Comfy couches

 Couches might not seem like much to ask for, and sure enough they come standard in most European hostels.
-But in South-East Asia and Latin America (where I’ve spent most my backpacking time) they are a little harder to find, as it’s hammocks here.
+But in South-East Asia and Latin America (where I’ve spent most my backpacking time) they are a little harder to find, as it’s mostly just hammocks here.

-I’m definitely an appreciator of hammocks.
+I’m an appreciator of hammocks.
 But… nothing quite beats melting into a good couch.
 And after travelling for so long, I miss couches all the time.
 Sometimes I just want to put my laptop on the table and do my best sloth impression while watching a movie.
 Awwwwww yeaaaahhh.

 4. Communal dinner